 What is royalty ?

-When authors write books and gives the content to the publisher to publish them, the publishers earn profits by selling the books.
+When authors write books and give it to the publisher to publish them, the publishers earn profits by selling the books.
 The publishers then pay an agreed amount of their profits or sales to the authors as their compensation for writing content for the books.
-This compensation is called as Royalty.
+This compensation is called Royalty.

 The amounts that are included the royalty income are:

 - Any income paid as a lump sum amount for any project of writing that has a copyright of a book.
-The boak may be artistic, literary or scientific in nature
+The book may be artistic, literary or scientific in nature.

-- Any copyright fees for the book of author
+- Any copyright fees for the book of the author.

-- Any amount received as an advance payment of copyright fees or royalty
+- Any non refundable amount received as an advance payment of copyright fees or royalty.

 Exceptions for the deduction under section 80QQB

-- The royalties from journals, diaries, guides, newspapers, pamphlets and textbooks or any of the publication of similar nature are not eligible for deductions under section 80QQB of income tax act.
+- The royalties from journals, diaries, guides, newspapers, pamphlets and textbooks or any of the publications of similar nature are not eligible for deductions under section 80QQB of income tax act.